 Our view is that more needs to be done and should be done by both industry and Government to help the vulnerable people that are caught up in an enforcement situation.
 We feel that the Ministry of Justice should be supporting the enforcement function by helping to fund independent research into this area of enforcement activity.

 We say this as Government has reviewed its options for enforcement and has come to the conclusion it has to have enforcement agents as part of the legal system.
 In coming to that conclusion, it has issued a voluntary code of national standards for enforcement (see http://bit.ly/2ZWcFaP).
 This code, it sets out the approach on how to deal with people in vulnerable situations and offers a non-exhaustive list of the types of vulnerability to be considered.
 Being elderly is one of the classes of vulnerability expressly mentioned, and on the face of it, this must be right.

-The enforcement industry itself could do itself many favors by creating a working party across the professional associations (CIVEA, HCEOA, IRRV) to study and report on vulnerability and how it can encourage those working in the enforcement industry to improve the response to vulnerable situations.
+The enforcement industry itself could do itself any favours by creating a working party across the professional associations (CIVEA, HCEOA, IRRV) to study and report on the vulnerability and how it can encourage those working in the enforcement industry to improve the response to vulnerable situations.
 Perhaps this is something the Enforcement Law Reform Group could work on as a project.

 As we said at the beginning of this blog piece, vulnerability and enforcement do not sit well together – so more has to be done to conquer the challenge of ensuring that when a person has a vulnerability it is dealt with appropriately in the enforcement system.
 It remains a “work in progress” item for the entire industry.